-It would also be beneficial to note that s426 is not applicable, and why.
+It would be beneficial to note that S 426 is not applicable as the US is not designated and to briefly consider common law.

 For purposes of this part question assume that Norton Cars Inc shifted its COMI to Italy when England exited the EU.
 At the same time, its main operations transpired in Germany, but its management was directed from Italy.